GenericMappingTools/gmt/doc/rst/source/grdreformat.rst

     options will scale the data and then offset them with the specified amounts after reading.
-    If *scale* and *offset* are supplied you may also append a value that represents ’Not-a-Number’ (for floating-point grids this is unnecessary since the IEEE NaN is used; however integers need a value which means no data available).
+    If *scale* and *offset* are supplied you may also append a value that represents 'Not-a-Number' (for floating-point grids this is unnecessary since the IEEE NaN is used; however integers need a value which means no data available).
 The *scale* and *offset* modifiers may be left empty to select default values (scale = 1, offset = 0).

 *outgrdfile*
     The grid file to be written.
 Append format =\ *id* code if not a standard COARDS-compliant netCDF grid file.
 If =\ *id* is set (see